giacomomarchioro/pyPDFlicenseschecker/README.md

 Otherwise you can use `python -m PDFlicenseschecker.CLI ` instead.

-The command line interface offer some options to export the data in a readable format.
+The command line interface offers some options to export the data in a readable format.

 ```bash
 usage: CLI.py [-h] [--html] [--csv] [--exportimages] [--silent] filename